willfaught/paige/README.md

 `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`,
 then replace that use of `paige/metadata.html` with your own design.

-### Define
+### Extend

-These optional CSS names can be defined how you want:
+Use these CSS selectors to extend the default styling:

 <dl>
     <dt><code>#paige-copyright</code></dt>